 Project Hail Mary is a story by the same author of The Martian, Andy Weir.
-While The Martian's story is grounded in the science we understand today, Project Hail Mary goes beyond that and adds more sci-fi but does so without breaking the rules of science.
+While The Martian’s story is grounded in the science we understand today, Project Hail Mary goes beyond that and adds more sci-fi without breaking the rules of science.

 The other difference between The Martian and Project Hail Mary is the scope.
 In The Martian, Mark Watney is stranded on Mars and needs to figure out how to get home.
 In Project Hail Mary, the Sun is being destroyed by a phenomenon, and Ryland Grace must travel to a distant star to figure out how to save Earth.